 1. Choose either synthetic materials, such as polyester (including fleece) and nylon, or wool such as Merino wool

 These fabrics are made to be sweat-wicking and quick-drying.
-Make sure your hiking outfit doesn’t include any cotton attire – including denim jeans.
+Make sure your outfit doesn’t include any cotton attire – including denim jeans.

 2. Look for comfort and durability features